About me

 Together we will explore the landscape in which you find yourself and together we will find ways to change your relationship with whatever is causing you distress.

 Essentially I prefer to work with people face to face, in person however, I know that this is not always possible so I am happy to work via Zoom too.
-I do also offer a 'walk and talk' therapeutic service when we spend time in nature which is another method of work that I value.
+I also offer a nature based therapeutic service based within a private, small wood near Colerne.
+You can have counselling sessions, supervision sessions as well as group sessions held in the embrace of the canopy of trees.

 Do contact me for any more information as I am happy to answer any questions that you may have and I would love to engage with you in finding your way through your challenges in life.